neon-sunset/http-bench/README.md

 ### Run
 - Download an executable for your OS from https://github.com/neon-sunset/http-bench/releases
-- Run in console e.g. `http-bench http://address.example -p 64 -t 120`
+- Run in console e.g. `http-bench http://address.example -c 64 -t 120`

 ~~AOT version has faster startup and smaller binary, JIT has higher sustained throughput.~~